 Susan Clampet-Lundquist, Ph.D.

-Susan Clampet-Lundquist is Associate Professor of Sociology.
+Susan Clampet-Lundquist is an Associate Professor of Sociology.
 She came to the field of sociology through an interdisciplinary route which informs her research and teaching.
 After receiving her B.A. in Psychology from Furman University, Susan moved to Philadelphia to work with a non-profit organization which ran after-school programs and summer camps in public housing.
 This experience made her hooked on cities, and Philadelphia in particular.
-After earning a Master's degree at Temple University in Urban Studies, she worked as a research analyst at the Office of Maternal and Child Health for the Philadelphia Department of Public Health.
-She analyzed infant mortality, teen pregnancy, and medical assistance receipt for two years before returning to graduate school.
-While at the University of Pennsylvania, she earned a Master's degree in Demography and a Ph.D. in Sociology.
+After earning a Master’s degree at Temple University in Urban Studies, she worked as a research analyst for two years at the Office of Maternal and Child Health for the Philadelphia Department of Public Health.
+While at the University of Pennsylvania, she earned a Master’s degree in Demography and a Ph.D. in Sociology.
 This training provides her with methodological skills that are quantitative and qualitative.

-Susan's research focuses on urban neighborhoods, families, adolescent risk behavior, and social policy.
+Susan’s research focuses on urban neighborhoods, families, adolescent risk behavior, and social policy.
 For her dissertation, she interviewed families who were forcibly relocated from a public housing development in Philadelphia.
-She has published three articles from these interviews which address issues of change in the area of economic self-sufficiency, social networks, and the ability of teens to access better neighborhood resources: No More 'Bois Ball: The Impact of Relocation from Public Housing on Adolescents; Moving Over or Moving Up?
-Short-Term Gains and Losses for Relocated HOPE IV Families; HOPE VI Relocation: Moving to New Neighborhoods and Building New Ties.
-She has also submitted an article on the effect of the relocation on perceptions of vulnerability to neighborhood violence.
+Articles from this research focus on economic self-sufficiency, social networks, the ability of teens to access better neighborhood resources, and the perception of neighborhood violence.

 She lives in West Philadelphia with her husband and two daughters.